MGeol Earth and Environmenal Sciences

 Course information & How to apply

 All aspects of application to our undergraduate degree programmes are considered carefully, including school grades and the personal statement.
 Specific entry requirements and further information on how to apply are available on the Earth and Environmental Sciences Courses webpage.

-Further details on the content and structure of the Honours programmes are provided in the Honours Handbook.
 A full list of the current Core and Option modules is available from the University Course Catalogue.